-The Main Control Panel is the topmost row of elements in the Kontakt window.
-Here you can select which parts of the user interface will be displayed, access various global menus, and view statistics about Kontakt's overall resource usage.
+The Main Control Panel is the topmost row of elements in the KONTAKT window.
+Here you can select which parts of the user interface will be displayed, access various global menus, open the Options dialog, and view statistics about KONTAKT's overall resource usage.